onderbabur/samos/README.md

 2. Download [Eclipse Modeling Tools](https://www.eclipse.org/downloads/packages/release/2021-03/r/eclipse-modeling-tools) for your operating system (tested with Windows, MacOS, Linux for the Eclipse package version 2021-03).
 3. Run Eclipse and through Eclipse marketplace install the Eclipse plugin [m2e](https://github.com/eclipse-m2e/m2e-core/blob/master/README.md#-installation) for Maven integration.
 4. Install [R](https://cran.r-project.org/mirrors.html) for your operating system (tested with versions 3.6.1 and 4+).
 5. Install [rJava](https://rforge.net/JRI/) by going to R and running the command `install.packages("rJava")`.
 Make sure to note down the values for R_HOME and the JRI library path as explained in the rJava website, to be later added in Eclipse run configurations.
+See below for the typical values for MacOS and Linux.
 6. Install the custom R package "vegan" from the archive file under the path lib\vegan_2.4-3.tar.gz, using the R command `install.packages(FULL_PATH_TO_ARCHIVE, repos = NULL)`.
 The rest of the required R packages are installed when you first run SAMOS analyses.

+MACOS paths for rJava:

+	R_HOME = /Library/Frameworks/R.framework/Resources/Library/Frameworks/R.framework/Resources
+	JRI library path = /Library/Frameworks/R.framework/Resources/library/rJava/jri/

+Linux (Lubuntu as in the VM) paths for rJava:

+	R_HOME = /usr/lib/R/
+	JRI library path = /usr/lib/R/site-library/rJava/

 #### Importing and building SAMOS
 1. Download project zip file from the GitHub address of [SAMOS](https://github.com/onderbabur/samos/archive/refs/heads/main.zip).